nathanjhood/UBento/README.md

       $HOME/Music \
       $HOME/Pictures \
       $HOME/Templates \
-      $HOME/Videos \
+      $HOME/Videos

-With this option, no linkage is created to your Windows user folders; all storage remains local to your distro's vhd.
+With this option, no linkage is created to your Windows user folders or hard disk; all storage remains local to your distro's portable vhd.

 We're using ```$HOME/.config``` as our desktop configuration folder (you may have to ```mkdir $HOME/.config``` if it's not already present).
 There are some useful things we should set up in here.